Watterson estimators for Next Generation Sequencing: from trios to autopolyploids: Introduction

 \section{Introduction}

-The rescaled mutation rate per base $\theta$ is an important quantity for population genetics models.
-Its definition is $\theta=2pN_e\mu$ where $\mu$ is the mutation rate per base, $N_e$ is the effective population size and $p$ is the ploidy of the species.
-In the context of the SNM at low mutation rate, the most used estimator is the Watterson estimator \cite{watterson1975number} based on the number of segregating sites $S$ in a sample from the population.
-It is a good estimator since it is unbiased and it corresponds to the Maximum Composite Likelihood estimator for $\theta$, moreover it is a sufficient statistics for $\theta$ for large sequences \cite{roychoudhury2010sufficiency}.
-As shown there, for unequal mutation rates between different alleles, Watterson estimator actually measures the net rate of mutation towards different alleles, rescaled by population size.
+The rescaled mutation rate per base $\theta$ plays an important role in population genetics models.
+Its definition is $\theta=2pN_e\mu$ where $\mu$ denotes the mutation rate per base, $N_e$ the effective population size and $p$ the ploidy of the species.
+In the context of the Standard Neutral Model (SNM) at low mutation rate, commonly used estimator include the Watterson estimator \cite{watterson1975number}, based on the number of segregating sites $S$ in a sample from the population, and the pairwise nucleotide diversity $\Pi$ \cite{tajima1983evolutionary}, defined as the average number of differences per base between two individual sequences.
+Despite its simple interpretation and its popularity, $\Pi$ is an inconsistent estimator of $\theta$, while the Watterson estimator is a good estimator since it is unbiased and it corresponds to the Maximum Composite Likelihood estimator for $\theta$.
+Furthermore, as shown in \cite{roychoudhury2010sufficiency}, it is a sufficient statistics for $\theta$ for large sequences.
+For unequal mutation rates between different alleles, the Watterson estimator actually measures the net rate of mutation towards different alleles, rescaled by population size.

-Today, genomic scale variability analysis are affordable thanks to NGS technologies.
-NGS technologies can sequence a single complete genome at relatively high redundancy but the sequencing of many samples multiplies substantially the cost of the experiment.
-Several strategies have been used to obtain sequence data from many individuals (e.g., from restriction reduced libraries to/and pooled samples) which reduce substantially the coverage across the genome (i.e. how many regions are sequenced) or/and the sequence redundancy per nucleotide base (i.e. how many sequences for each nucleotide are sequenced).
-In that sense, the study of variability on NGS data can be seen as a missing data problem, where information about several samples is missing at covered positions.
-The Watterson $\theta$ estimator has been generalized to missing data by Ferretti et al. \cite{ferretti2012neutrality}.
-However this covers just a limited number of cases.
+Today, variability analyses on a genome-wide scale can be easily done by Next Generation Sequencing (NGS) technologies.
+NGS technologies can sequence a single complete genome at relatively high redundancy, but the sequencing of many samples increases substantially the cost of the experiment.
+Several strategies have been used to obtain sequence data from many individuals, from restriction reduced libraries to pooled samples.
+These strategies may reduce substantially the coverage across the genome (i.e. how many regions are sequenced) and the sequence redundancy per nucleotide base (i.e. how many sequences cover each position).
+From this point of view, the study of variability on NGS data can be seen as a missing data problem, where information about several samples is missing at covered positions.
+The Watterson $\theta$ estimator has been generalized to missing data by Ferretti et al. \cite{ferretti2012neutrality}, but it covers just a limited number of cases.